DataBiosphere/duos-ui/README.md

 Builds, tests, and deployments are handled by CircleCI.

-1. We use node@8 (the current LTS).
-On Darwin with Homebrew:
+1. We use node@13 On Darwin with Homebrew:

     ```sh
-    brew install node@8; brew link --overwrite node@8 --force
+    brew install node@13
     ```
 2. Update npm: